 Men go hot for what they want right?
 Not always, and its this contradiction that seems to frustrate many women who don’t understand why he doesn’t seem that interested even though at times it feels like he is.

-Relationships start different now than they did a decade ago.
+Relationships start differently now than they did a decade ago.

 Most of us text in the beginning, to see if we feel any sparks or interest towards a new partner, and rarely does it seem that anyone is dating, at least in the traditional sense anymore.